maelle/simplymaelle/content/post/2023-01-13-git-github-casual/index.md

 If you wish to upload it to an organization, be aware that it might fail if you don't have the [correct access level](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization).
 In some GitHub organizations any member can create a repository, in others only owners can.
 Contact an organization owner if needed.

 You might want to [*create* a GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch) for your project.
 Even with a single project in it, the big advantage is that you can better give access to your project to collaborators, with more granularity than for a repository hosted in a personal account.

-Organization or individual account?
-Why create an organization?

 ### Private or public?